S-DeHerrera-Neil/Collaboration_OperatingSystems/README.md

 - [VTA_Range](https://vta.cybbh.space/)
 - [CTF (VPN or local network access required)](http://10.50.22.197:8000)
 > [!TIP]
-> The VM range can be accessed wihout the VPN by opening one of the instances on the VTA Range
+> The VM range can be accessed wihout the VPN by opening one of the instances on the VTA Range and going to console.
+From there you can simply ssh or rdp to the admin station
 >
-> These devices are accessible without a VPN and can be used to ssh or RDP to the admin station
+> There will be significant latency

 - [Persistance](Persistance.md)